+Diagnosing Mild Equine Asthma.
 Veterinarians and engineers at the Purdue University College of Veterinary Medicine have developed a tool help diagnose mild forms of horse asthma.
-Behind lameness, respiratory issues are the second-leading cause of poor performance in sport horses but often, symptoms are subtle and difficult to spot, particularly when they are non-infectious
+Behind lameness, respiratory issues are the second-leading cause of poor performance in sport horses but often, symptoms are subtle and difficult to spot, particularly

-Many horses are expected to perform like elite athletes, where peak performance demands an optimally functioning respiratory system.
-In this article, Dr Deryck Tan from Valley Equine Veterinary Centre gives an overview of the anatomy of the respiratory tract and the most common respiratory conditions that compromise its optimum performance.
+Respiratory Conditions – Many horses are expected to perform like elite athletes, where peak performance demands an optimally functioning respiratory system.
+In this article, Dr Deryck Tan from Valley Equine Veterinary Centre gives an overview of the anatomy of the respiratory tract and the most common respiratory conditions that compromise

+Transport-related Pneumonia.
 It is well-known transporting horses carries a significant risk – not just of injury, but also disease, such as colic and respiratory problems.
 Studies have shown transport is stressful, but does the level of stress experienced by the individual horse predict the development of health-related diseases, like pneumonia?
-As

-History and presenting complaint Poor athletic performance or expistaxis (bleeding from the nose) are the most common presenting complaints for horses with exercise-induced pulmonary haemorrhage or EIPH.
-Epistaxis (bleeding from the nose) generally occurs during or shortly after exercise and is first noticed at the end of a race/ performance,
+History and presenting complaint Exercise-induced Pulmonary Hemorrhage: Poor athletic performance or expistaxis (bleeding from the nose) are the most common presenting complaints for horses with exercise-induced pulmonary haemorrhage or EIPH.
+Epistaxis (bleeding from the nose) generally occurs during or shortly after exercise and is first noticed at the end of

 Equine Herpes Virus (EHV) causes horse owners and breeders a large amount of concern due to its potentially devastating effects.
 The virus is ever-present in the horse population worldwide and cases of Herpes virus infection are seen sporadically across Australia.
 It can cause mild to life-threatening disease affecting the respiratory